The metallicity dependence and evolutionary times of merging binary black holes: Combined constraints from individual gravitational-wave detections and the stochastic background: Analysis method

 where $\delta m_{\rm low}$ and $\delta m_{\rm high}$ denote the scale of smoothing.
 The secondary mass $m_2$ is assumed to follow a power-law distribution, while ensuring $m_2<m_1$:

 where $\beta_q$ denotes the spectral index of the distribution, and $p(m_2|m_1)$ is set to zero below $2M_\odot$.
-Although not explicitly mentioned throughout this section, the spin magnitudes and spin-orbit tilt angles are included in the analysis as well, for which the distributions are provided in App. \ref{app:models}.
+Although not explicitly mentioned throughout this section, we additionally measure the distributions of component spin magnitudes and spin-orbit tilt angles; see App. \ref{app:models}.

 In Eq.~\eqref{eq:likelihood1BBH}, the total number of gravitational-wave events, i.e., detected and undetected, is denoted by $N(\Lambda)$, whereas the number of observed events is represented by $N_{\rm obs}$.
 The expected number of observations $N_{\rm exp}$ is given by